nteract/composition/CONTRIBUTING.md

 a script in package.json or changing your code based on feedback from the linter.
 * docs: For when you've added documentation.
 * refactor: For when you've refactored a portion of the application.
+* ⬆️: For when you've bumped the version on a dependency

 In addition to the active verb, you'll also need to include the affected component in the commit message or PR title.
 The structure for this is as follows.